SableRaf/Illustrator-Scripting-Sublime-Text-Package/README.md

 - The build & run scripts are hard coded for Illustrator CC en_GB version.
 Editing them for other installations should be trivial enough but there is no handy config file yet.
 - Windows script is completely untested
 - Be sure to save your script in UTF8 (withough BOM).
 Extenscript interprets [Byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) as a syntax error.
+- The console messages don't get caught in Sublime's own console

 ## Build System